hdmf-dev/hdmf-schema-language/source/specification_language_description.rst

 As mentioned, extensions to the core format are specified via custom user namespaces.
-Each namespace must have a unique name (i.e, must be different from NWB).
-The schema of new neurodata_types (groups, datasets etc.) are then specified in seperate schema specification files.
+Each namespace must have a unique name (i.e, must be different from core).
+The schema of new data_types (groups, datasets etc.) are then specified in separate schema specification files.
 While it is possible to define multiple namespaces in the same file, most commonly, each new namespace will be defined in a separate file with corresponding schema specifications being stored in one ore more additional YAML (or JSON) files.